Title Insurance = Peace of Mind

-Shopping for a mortgage?
-We'll be glad to discuss our many mortgage solutions!
-Call us at (772) 252-6724.
+Are you looking for a new mortgage loan?
+We will be glad to assist you!
+Give us a call at (772) 252-6724.
 Ready to get started?
-Apply Online Now.
+Apply Now.

 The title insurance company searches the title history of the property.
-The title insurance company can almost always find any title problems and clear up these problems prior to closing.
+The title company can almost always find any title problems that may arise and clear up these problems before you close on the property.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also cover what the title insurance company is responsible for.
 Typically your title insurance will protect you in the following cases:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+In this case, the title company will defend your title and will cost you nothing.

 Hometown Financial Services can answer questions about title insurance and many others.
-Give us a call: (772) 252-6724.
+Call us: (772) 252-6724.